yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 **Insight**

-Runner 1 has 4 successful delivered order  , and runner 2 and 3 each delivered 3 ,1  order respectively.
+Runner 1 has 4 successful  orders delivered  , and runner 2 and 3 each delivered 3 ,1  order respectively.

 **4.How many of each type of pizza was delivered?**